CZ-NIC/knot-resolver/daemon/bindings/cache.rst

 For large deployments we recommend to run Knot Resolver on a dedicated machine, and to allocate 90% of machine's free memory for resolver's cache.

+.. note:: Choosing a cache size that can fit into RAM is important even if the cache is stored on disk (default).
+Otherwise, the extra I/O caused by disk access for missing pages can cause performance issues.

 For example, imagine you have a machine with 16 GB of memory.
 After machine restart you use command ``free -m`` to determine amount of free memory (without swap):